kojiishi/monitor-input-rs/README.md

 Note that a display monitor may be listed twice.
 This happens when there are multiple ways to find display monitors, such as by the OS API and by the display driver APIs.
-In such cases,
-the `-b` option can filter display monitors by the backend name.
+The `-b` option can filter display monitors by the backend name.

 ### Search display monitors by the name

-You can list display monitors by specifying part of their names.
+You can search display monitors by specifying part of their names.
 The following example lists all display monitors whose name have "Dell", without changing their input sources.